charmander/w-scissor/README.md

 For both:

 * `-p`, `--primary` Use the "primary" clipboard instead of the regular clipboard.
-* `-t mime/type`, `--type mime/type` Override the inferred MIME type for the content.
+* `-t mime/type`, `--type mime/type` Set the MIME type for the content.
 For `wl-copy` this option controls which type `wl-copy` will offer the content as.
 For `wl-paste` it controls which of the offered types `wl-paste` will request the content in.
 In addition to specific MIME types such as _image/png_, `wl-paste` also accepts generic type names such as _text_ and _image_ which make it automatically pick some offered MIME type that matches the given generic name.
 * `-s seat-name`, `--seat seat-name` Specify which seat `wl-copy` and `wl-paste` should work with.
 Wayland natively supports multi-seat configurations where each seat gets its own mouse pointer, keyboard focus, and among other things its own separate clipboard.
 The name of the default seat is likely _default_ or _seat0_, and additional seat names normally come form `udev(7)` property `ENV{WL_SEAT}`.
 You can view the list of the currently available seats as advertised by the compositor using the `weston-info(1)` tool.
 If you don't specify the seat name explicitly, `wl-copy` and `wl-paste` will pick a seat arbitrarily.
 If you are using a single-seat system, there is little reason to use this option.
 * `-v`, `--version` Display the version of wl-clipboard and some short info about its license.
 * `-h`, `--help` Display a short help message listing the available options.